| Term 1 (15 weeks) |

 Analytical Chemistry 2

-(UBC BIOT 324) Students apply the principles and laboratory procedures for the modern instrumental methods of chemical analysis routinely used in biotechnology: spectroscopic methods including visible, ultraviolet and infrared spectroscopy, chromatography (gas and high performance liquid chromatography), gas chromatography-mass spectrometry, liquid chromatography-mass spectrometry, x-ray methods and electrophoresis.
+`Students apply the principles and laboratory procedures for the modern instrumental methods of chemical analysis routinely used in biotechnology: spectroscopic methods including visible, ultraviolet and infrared spectroscopy, chromatography (gas and high performance liquid chromatography), gas chromatography-mass spectrometry, liquid chromatography-mass spectrometry, electrochemistry and electrophoresis.
 Specific emphasis will be given to the correct operation and troubleshooting of all instruments used.
-A laboratory-based project will require the students to demonstrate teamwork, leadership and problem-solving skills.
-Prerequisites: CHEM 5509
+A laboratory-based project will require the students to demonstrate teamwork, leadership and problem solving skills.

 |